jllcalorio/data-analysis-in-python-for-complete-beginners/content/beginning/lists.md

 They're one of the most useful data structures in Python!

 {% include question.html header="Creating Lists" text="

+Lists in Python can be of any type: integers, strings, floats, Booleans, even other lists.

 ```python
 # Empty list
 empty_list = [] # Can be used to initialize a list as a container of results